 Team development series 2021 - Present your ideas confidently

-This workshop was about presenting your ideas confidently.
-The topic was very broad and so we decided to start from the beginning - why you need to present and how to structure your ideas.
-The concept is simple, in order to build confidence, you need to believe your beliefs.
-Golden Circle by Simon Sinek is my all-time favourite for finding out your WHY as your core value.
-Instead of simply talking through a slide deck with words and fancy graphics, find out the core value of your idea.
-Why you need to share the idea?
+The concept is simple: to build confidence, you need to believe in your beliefs.
+Simon Sinek's Golden Circle is my all-time favourite for uncovering your WHY as your core value.
+Instead of simply presenting a slide deck with words and fancy graphics, delve into the core value of your idea.
+Why do you need to share the idea?
 How does it relate to your work and beliefs?
-How does it related to your organization and the brand?
+How does it relate to your organization and brand?
 Why is it important to you and others?
-What is it going to change?
-If you can answer all these questions, you have a very strong foundation to support your idea, and that's where your confidence comes from.
+What impact will it have?
+Answering these questions provides a strong foundation to support your idea, from which your confidence can grow.

 This on-site virtual workshop gave us a very different training experience.
 Even though it was a virtual workshop, we designed the day to make the most of the office space similar to an offline event, to encourage the team interact with each other actively and to physically move around in the office.
 The team really enjoyed meeting all members in one office and appreciated the in-person discussion.